About

 • Continuously improving processes and services;

-At Ohio University, we recognize and value the contributions that you—our veterans, dependents, and military personnel—make to our campus community in your role as students, faculty, staff, and members of the Ohio university community.
+At Ohio University, we recognize and value the contributions that you—our Veterans, dependents, and military personnel—make to our campus community in your role as students, faculty, staff, and members of the Ohio university community.
 We recognize and honor the sacrifices you have made through your service to our country and appreciate the leadership and broad experiences you bring to OHIO University.

 The purpose of Ohio University’s Veteran and Military Student Services Center is to provide, facilitate and coordinate programs and services as effectively as possible for you and your family members.
 We strive to assist you in making a successful transition to the Ohio University community and support you through your academic careers.
 The Director serves as the central point of contact for students with a dedicated network of OHIO University Veterans Points of Contact serving as additional resources.